 TORNADO WARNING POLICY… Any time there is an active tornado warning in effect for southwest Alabama or northwest Florida, we provide uninterrupted, live video coverage on Facebook Live and in the RedZone Weather app.
 Our detailed coverage commitment is outlined at redzoneweather.com/coverage.
 We are proud to cover all parts of Escambia (AL), Covington, Monroe, Conecuh, Baldwin, Mobile, Clarke, Washington, Butler, Escambia (FL), Santa Rosa, and Okaloosa counties.
 If you live in any locale in those counties, be sure to tune into our coverage whenever there is an active tornado warning!

 APP… Be sure to download our free RedZone Weather app if you haven’t done so already. redzoneweather.com/app is the link where you can download the app for your iOS or Android device.
 Once you have the app downloaded, be sure to visit the Alerts tab in the lower right corner of the app to select the specific notifications you would like to receive straight from me.

-See all the graphics and details in your Thursday #rzw forecast video… Have a great day!
+See all the details in your Tuesday #rzw forecast video.
+Have a great day!